gjosefsberg/pinteresting/README.md

-# One Month Rails
+# Gal's first Rails application

-This is the pinteresting sample application for
+Nothing much to see here, just a little play application to see what Rails is all about.
+Advice and feedback always appreciated.
 [*Gal Josefsberg*](http://freeformgal.com)

 By Gal Josefsberg